Updated February 22, 2019 by Expect More Arizona

 The Classroom Site Fund is distributed to school districts and charter schools on a per-pupil basis.
 The funds are used for teacher performance pay (40 percent), teacher base pay (20 percent), and general maintenance and operations (40 percent).
 Class size reduction, dropout prevention, teacher professional development, interventions for struggling students, and tutoring are just some of the ways this funding benefits students.

-Senator Sylvia Allen (R – Snowflake; Senate Education Committee Chair) has introduced two bills that would take the place of Proposition 301.
+At the start of the legislative session, Senator Sylvia Allen (R – Snowflake; Senate Education Committee Chair) introduced two bills to take the place of Proposition 301.

 Proposed changes to fund distribution

-If this bill passes through the Legislature and is signed by the Governor it does NOT have to go to the voters for approval.
+If the bills to change how Prop 301 funds are distributed pass through the Legislature and are signed by the Governor, they do NOT have to go to the voters for approval.
 However, the distribution changes ONLY take effect if voters pass the change to the sales tax rate.

-- SB 1080 would reduce the buckets the funds go to down to just three.
+- SB 1080 and HB 2563 would reduce the buckets the funds go to down to just three.
 Of the total revenue generated by a one percent sales tax:

-- 22 percent would go to the state’s three public universities to support 50 percent of student’s in-state tuition costs
+- 20 percent would go to the state’s three public universities to subsidize student in-state tuition costs and the Technology and Research Initiative Fund (TRIF).
+TRIF provides seed money for student research grants.

-- Five (5) percent would go to Arizona’s community colleges to support construction trades and workforce development
+- Five (5) percent would go to Arizona’s community colleges, provisional community colleges and tribal colleges for the expansion of trade and workforce development programs.

-- All revenue for K-12 schools would be distributed through the Classroom Site Fund, but the bill makes changes and additions to what the Fund can be used for:
+- All revenue for K-12 schools would be distributed through the Classroom Site Fund, which means local district governing boards will determine how to allocated the money based on each individual school’s needs.
+However, the bill makes changes and additions to what the Fund can be used for:

-- Class size reduction, assessment intervention programs and teacher liability insurance premiums would no longer be permissible uses for the funds
+- Assessment intervention programs and teacher liability insurance premiums would no longer be permissible uses for the funds

-- Education interventions, voluntary full-day kindergarten, the cost of five additional school days, student support services, tutoring, character education and school resource officers would be added to the list of approved uses for the funds
+- Education interventions, voluntary full-day kindergarten, student support services, tutoring, character education, school safety, career and technical education, and local school/district accountability would be added to the list of approved uses for the funds

-- Teacher pay, teacher professional development and dropout prevention remain approved uses for the funds, but the specific allocation percentages defined earlier in this post go away
+- Teacher pay, teacher professional development, class size reduction, and dropout prevention remain approved uses for the funds, but the specific allocation percentages defined earlier in this post go away

-- The funding for community colleges would be distributed so that each community college district and qualifying tribal college will receive $1.5 million, $0.5 million to each provisional community college (except that each would receive $1 million in fiscal year 2021-22), then all remaining funds are distributed proportionally – based on enrollments – to all community colleges, qualifying tribal colleges, and provisional community colleges.
+- The funding for community colleges would be distributed so that each community college district and qualifying tribal college will receive $1.5 million, and each provisional community college will receive funding between $0.1 million and $1.5 million based on their enrollments, then all remaining funds are distributed proportionally – based on enrollments – to all community colleges, qualifying tribal colleges, and provisional community colleges.

 What’s the funding impact?